ff7-mods/ff7-flat-wiki/docs/FF7/Battle/Battle_Animation_(PC).md

 </code>

-After this cast, â€œpfmhMiniHeader-&gt;bKeyâ€ will contain a number, either 0, 2, or 4.
-Each rotation is stored in (12 - â€œpfmhMiniHeader-&gt;bKeyâ€) bits.
+After this cast, â€œpfmhMiniHeader-\>bKeyâ€ will contain a number, either 0, 2, or 4.
+Each rotation is stored in (12 - â€œpfmhMiniHeader-\>bKeyâ€) bits.
 This mean either 12, 10, or 8, respectively.
 This is important to know.
 But first, there is offset data.
 Each offset is 16 bits (a signed SHORT).
 In the first frame of Cloudâ€™s first animation (rtda), these bytes are 00 00 FE 2E 00 00.
 16 bits Ã— 3 = 48 bits, or 6 bytes.
 To get these bits, we first need to make a pointer point to the correct location. â€œpbBufferâ€ points 5 bytes before this data, so letâ€™s make a pointer that points to this data directly.

 <code>